-44. The role of the investigating officer (and their supporting team), is to seek to establish facts in an independent, objective and professional manner.

-45. The investigating officer will:

-- carry out an investigation in accordance with the councils' approach for compiling investigation files and collating and documenting evidence - deal promptly with the matter - record all evidence that has been received - ensure that evidence is sound and adequately supported - make secure all of the evidence that has been collected - where appropriate, contact other agencies
+- 38. The role of the investigating officer (and their supporting team), is to seek to establish the facts of the matter in an independent, objective and professional manner. - 39.
+The investigating officer will: - carry out an investigation in accordance with the council's standard approach for compiling investigation files and collating and documenting evidence - deal promptly with the matter - record all evidence that has been received - ensure that evidence is sound and adequately supported - make secure all of the evidence that has been collected - where appropriate, contact other agencies - when appropriate, report to the monitoring officer. - 40.
+The investigating team will complete the investigation in accordance with the agreed terms of reference.